gypsydave5/gypsydave5.github.io/_posts/2016-08-11-the-c-programming-language-part-two-types.md

 You should get -2147483648, not 2147483648.

-Integer overflow is like the moment when all the numbers on your car's odometer are all 9s, and then they all roll over at onece to all the 0s - you've run out of space to represent the new number with digits you're using.
+Integer overflow is like the moment when all the numbers on your car's odometer are all 9s, and then they all roll over at once to all the 0s - you've run out of space to represent the new number with digits you're using.
 And for 'digits' in our example read 'bits' - `1111111111111111` becomes `0000000000000000`, which is the representation of -2147483648 in binary.[^6]